CSU's CREATIVE WRITING MFA

 We offer a variety of for-credit internships (some paid) in such areas as college teaching, public education, arts administration in literature, and literary editing – including the Center for Literary Publishing and the Colorado Review.
 A paid internship as editor of Greyrock Review, a literary magazine staffed by CSU undergraduates, is also available to a first-year student selected by the faculty.

-Learn more about the job duties here.
+Learn more about the Colorado Review internship.

 “My MFA has helped me realize the value of my voice and the importance of giving myself permission to create art.”